joannawalowska/ultralytics_RGBD/docs/help/contributing.md

 # Contributing to Ultralytics Open-Source YOLO Repositories

 First of all, thank you for your interest in contributing to Ultralytics open-source YOLO repositories!
 Your contributions will help improve the project and benefit the community.
-This document provides guidelines and best practices to get you started.
+This document provides guidelines and best practices for contributing to Ultralytics YOLO repositories.

 ## Table of Contents